 Normal Function

-The FOXP2 gene provides instructions for making a protein called forkhead box P2.
-This protein is a transcription factor, which means that it controls the activity of other genes.
-It attaches (binds) to the DNA of these genes through a region known as a forkhead domain.
-Researchers suspect that the forkhead box P2 protein may regulate hundreds of genes, although only some of its targets have been identified.
+The FOXP2 gene provides instructions for making a protein that acts as a transcription factor, which means that it controls the activity of other genes.
+It attaches (binds) to the DNA of these genes at a region of the protein known as a forkhead domain.
+Researchers suspect that the FOXP2 protein may regulate the activity of hundreds of genes.

-The forkhead box P2 protein is active in several tissues, including the brain, both before and after birth.
-Studies suggest that it plays important roles in brain development, including the growth of nerve cells (neurons) and the transmission of signals between them.
-It is also involved in synaptic plasticity, which is the ability of connections between neurons (synapses) to change and adapt to experience over time.
+The FOXP2 protein is active in several tissues, including the brain, both before and after birth.
+Studies suggest that the FOXP2 protein plays a key role in the functioning of synapses, which are the connections between nerve cells (neurons) where cell-to-cell communication occurs.
+Specifically, this protein is important for synaptic plasticity, which is the ability of synapses to change and adapt to experience over time.
 Synaptic plasticity is necessary for learning and memory.

 Health Conditions Related to Genetic Changes